Hooper-Renwick School: Services

 School buses were used to transport students to school.
 Class offered to High School students included English, Literature, Math, Science, History, Government/Civics, Foreign Language, Home Economics, and Agriculture.
 The school was underfunded compared to white schools in the Gwinnett County system, with a lack of text books and other educational classroom materials.
 From 1951, the school library holdings increased from 200 books to as many as 8,131 books by 1956.
+Many of the books were damaged and inherited discards from the white schools.

+The school had both male and female basketball teams, but did not have a gym.
+The basketball court was outdoors on bare dirt.
+The school mascot was the Hornets.

 Desegregation

 Gwinnett County school superintendent B.B.
 Harris submitted a desegregation plan in the spring of 1965, with the plan of desegregating that fall.
 School desegregation plans were submitted to the U.S. Department of Health, Education, and Welfare (HEW) and evaluated under the Civil Rights Act of 1964.
 Integration in the county began during the 1966-67 school year.
-Hooper-Renwick being closed in 1968, with most students transferred to Central Gwinnett High School, the white High School in Lawrenceville.
+Hooper-Renwick began closing in 1968, with most students transferred to Central Gwinnett High School, the white High School in Lawrenceville.

 The building was afterward used for a variety of purposes within the Gwinnett County Public School System.
 The building was used as a storage warehouse and administration offices, and after a renovation in 1996 the building was used as the GIVE Center for special education.

 Preservation & Future

-The Hooper-Renwick Legacy Preservation Committee was established in 2016.
+In 2015, the city of Lawrenceville purchased the property from GCPS with the intention of redeveloping it as part of the South Lawn project.
+Alumni of the school began a preservation effort and, in March 2016, Greg Lott and Dorothy Maxey spoke at a Gwinnett County Commission meeting.
+In response, the county established the Hooper-Renwick Legacy Preservation Committee in April 2016.
 It is the official organization charged with ensuring the preservation of the school, including the physical building and oral histories, and promoting recognition of its historical importance.

-The Committee and Gwinnett County Government agreed to convert the existing Hooper-Renwick building into a museum and themed library.
-In October 2022 a ceremonial groundbreaking ceremony was held to mark the beginning of construction on the new library and museum, with plans to open the facility in 2024.
+In September 2017, the Committee and Gwinnett County Government agreed to preserve the existing 12-room school building.
+In December 2020, the city and county agreed to convert the building into a museum and themed library.
+In October 2022 a ceremonial groundbreaking ceremony was held to mark the beginning of construction on the new library and museum, with plans to open the facility in June 2025.